Boeing and Airbus in the Crosshairs of China’s Civil Airliner Strategy

 Comac C919

-Steven Udvar-Hazy, the executive chairman of one of the giants of commercial airliner leasing, Air Lease, was dismissive of the C919.
-“I do not believe at this point in time that the FAA and the AASA would certify the 919 and its current state for export,” he said in March 2024.
+“I do not believe at this point in time that the FAA and the [EASA] would certify the 919 and its current state for export,” he said in March 2024.

 The other issue is the dependence of Comac on foreign parts.
 Comac’s supply chain incorporates non-Chinese companies and has come under significant export control scrutiny, which has slowed the C919 development.
-Comac is considered a questionable Chinese company with ties to the Chinese Communist Party (CCP) and the People’s Liberation Army (PLA), and Sens.
+Comac is considered a questionable Chinese company with ties to the Chinese Communist Party (CCP) and the People’s Liberation Army.
+Sens.
 Marco Rubio (R-Fla.) and Rick Scott (R-Fla.) have this view of Comac: “Comac’s status as a fully-owned state enterprise, as well as its close relationships with the CCP and other aerospace companies, create a vulnerability that undermines both the national and economic security of the United States.”

-Backlog and Challenges Create an Opportunity for Comac
+Backlog and Challenges Create Opportunity for Comac

 Two factors are giving Comac an opening to the broader airline market.
-Although aircraft deliveries are below the heights set right before COVID-19, the backlog of aircraft orders is stunning.
+While aircraft deliveries are below the heights set right before COVID-19, the backlog of aircraft orders is stunning.
 Currently, there is a 13-year backlog of orders for Airbus and Boeing.
 This means an airline must wait up to 13 years for delivery if it wants a new aircraft.
 There are business processes where an airline can move higher up the assembly line queue by paying a premium.
 Smaller airlines from less developed nations potentially cannot afford the premium or the wait time, which might lead them to the C919.
 Success in orders has a downside.

-The other issue is the string of engineering issues that have greatly shaken confidence in the once highly regarded Boeing.
-Some point to Boeing’s absorption of McDonnell Douglas in 1997 as the starting point of a pathway from engineering excellence to cost-cutting as the corporate priority.
-Boeing seemed to be on the road to recovery after the 737 Max episode but has been caught in a number of bizarre events, such as two whistleblowers committing suicide and now a stranded space crew that seems almost incredulous.
+Boeing appeared to be on the road to recovery after the 737 Max episode but has been caught in a number of bizarre events, such as two whistleblowers committing suicide and now a stranded space crew that seems almost incredulous.
 This aerospace drama with Boeing gives an opening to Comac.

 Fake Titanium Parts From China